wxWidgets/wxWidgets/docs/contributing/how-to-release.md

 See also `build/elfabi/check_all.sh` which checks the ABI of the newly built libraries and is simpler to use if there is no need to update the ABI files.

+Finally, please note that this check is currently run by a GitHub Actions workflow on the 3.2 branch, so normally any ABI breakage should be detected automatically.

 ### Checking under MSW systems.

 Manually check compatibility by building the widgets samples from the old tree